British Workers League

-Now avowedly anti-socialist, it described itself as a "patriotic labour" group and focused on support for the war.
+Describing itself as a "patriotic labour" group, it focused its activities on support for the war.
 The Rev. A.W.
 Gough, Prebendary of St. Paul's Cathedral, was chairman of the British Workers League for London and the Home Counties.
 Edward Robertshaw Hartley was also a member.
 The Labour MP Stephen Walsh and the Liberal MP Leo Chiozza Money were vice presidents.
 During the war period the British Workers League sometimes threatened to break up pacifist meetings.